-1.6.2 Location
+1.6.6 Location

-Contact an Avista Construction Representative to determine the location of the point of delivery and meter before installing any equipment.
+Contact an Avista Construction Representative to determine the location of the service point and meter before installing any equipment.
 Avista provides service locations based on capacity requirements, service quality, safety, access, and cost.
-All of the following will be considered when determining the location for the point of delivery.
+All of the following will be considered when determining the location for the service point.

-- Overhead point of delivery at a location with line of site to Avista's facilities. - For accessibility it should be installed outside in an unlocked area.
+- Overhead service point at a location with line of sight to Avista's facilities. - For accessibility it should be installed outside in an unlocked area.
 Enclosed patios, porches, carports, and fenced areas which prevent access must be avoided.
 Fenced areas accessible by Avista must be preapproved by Avista representative. - Provide required clearances from and over present and future buildings, garages, driveways, parking areas etc. for overhead service conductors. - Provide required clearances from buried objects, like septic systems, drain fields and fuel tanks for underground service conductors. - Avista will not route underground primary URD cable or service wire under buildings.
 Any building built over existing underground primary or secondary conductor will not be energized until overbuilt conductor is moved at customer expense.
-[60] - Altered Services normally do not require relocation unless there are serious conflicts with Avista's service location requirements.
-For example, serious conflicts would be failure to meet code required clearances, critical access, or safety concerns. - Preferred Residential Locations - For overhead installations, temporary service meter must be located on the same side of the building as the permanent service location.
+[61] - Altered Services normally do not require relocation unless there are serious conflicts with Avista's service location requirements.
+For example, serious conflicts would be failure to meet code required clearances, critical access, or safety concerns. - For overhead installations, temporary service meter must be located on the same side of the building as the permanent service location.